The topological Atiyah-Segal map: Families of flat connections over the Heisenberg manifold

 \begin{definition} Given a space $X$ together with a choice of representatives $\{x_C\}_{C\in \pi_0 (X)}$ for the path components of $X$, we define

-Note that up to isomorphism, this group is independent of the chosen representatives $x_C$. \end{definition}
+Up to isomorphism, this group is independent of the chosen representatives $x_C$. \end{definition}

-Recall that the gauge group $\mcG = \Map (N^3, \U(n))$ acts on the space of all connections on $N^3 \cross \U(n)$, and this action preserves the subspace $\flatc_n (N^3)$ (more precisely, $\mcG$ is the Sobolev completion of the space of smooth maps with respect to the appropriate Sobolev norm).
+Recall that the gauge group $\mcG = \Map (N^3, \U(n))$ acts on the space of all connections on $N^3 \cross \U(n)$, and this action preserves the subspace $\flatc_n (N^3)$.
+More precisely, $\mcG$ is the Sobolev completion of the space of smooth maps with respect to the appropriate Sobolev norm.
 The based gauge group $\mcG_0 \leqs \mcG$ is the kernel of the restriction map $\mcG \to \U(n)$ induced by evaluation at a fixed basepoint $x\in N^3$.
 The holonomy map induces a fibration sequence (in fact, a principal $\mcG_0$--bundle)

 for each $n$.
 The first map in this sequence is simply the inclusion of the gauge orbit of some flat connection $A\in \flatc_n (N^3)$, and sends $g\in \mcG_0$ to $g\cdot A$.
-We will refer to maps of the form $i_A$ (and their induced maps on $\wt{\pi}_*$) as (\e{based}) \e{gauge orbit inclusions}.
+We call maps of the form $i_A$, and their induced maps on $\wt{\pi}_*$, (\e{based}) \e{gauge orbit inclusions}.